This Winter, Get Your Glow On

-‘Tis the season to cuddle inside, sipping a sumptuous cup of hot chocolate or head for the beach in hunt for much needed Vitamin D.
+‘Tis the season to cuddle inside, sipping a sumptuous cup of hot chocolate, or head for the beach on a hunt for much-needed Vitamin C.

-Whichever you opt for, there are important steps you can take to help your skin survive the holidays:
+Whichever one you opt for, there are important steps you can take to help your skin survive the Holiday Season:

-~ In the cold ~ dehydration, redness, inflammation and the occasional (or occasionally repeated) glass of bubbly, are much too common in the winter months.
+~ During the winter months, dehydration, redness, and inflammation are much too common.
 Taking good care of your body inside out is very important, but sometimes our skin needs a little extra help.

-We do not produce Vitamin C on our own and the one we take orally is rarely bioavailable to the skin, giving the best boost to our complexion in colder weather can become a challenge.
+Since we do not produce Vitamin C on our own, and the one we take orally is rarely bioavailable to the skin, giving the best boost to our complexion in colder weather can become a challenge.

 So what to do?

-It is very important to supplement Vitamin C in topical skin care.
+It is very important to supplement vitamin C topically.

-The reason why Vitamin has been touted as a SuperHero is that it puts collagen production in high gear, turns back time and glams up the glow in any skin type.
+The reason why Vitamin has been touted as a SuperHero is that it puts collagen production in high gear, turns back time, and glams up the glow in any skin type.

 The even better news?
 We used both of them in our Superhero Vitamin S Serum.